Patellofemoral Cartilage Restoration

 Kneecap Cartilage Surgery

 Dr. Geoffrey Van Thiel is an internationally renowned orthopedic surgeon and specialist in kneecap cartilage surgery.
-Schedule an appointment now to discuss available treatment options.

 Your patella or kneecap plays an important role in protecting your knee joint, and it also serves as the bony connection between the muscles of the thigh (or femur) and the shin bone (or tibia).
 The patella rests in a depression on your bone called the trochlear groove.
 This groove helps ensure the kneecap stays centered and tracks properly as you move your knee joint.
 A layer of rubbery, slick cartilage on the end of the femur, the backside of the patella, and the interior of the trochlear groove promotes smooth movement of your knee when it’s bent and flexed.